Belgian labour market is greening too slowly

 Low labour mobility

-According to the Council, the green transition requires more labour mobility (the ability to move around the labour market).
+According to the Council, the green transition requires more labour mobility - the ability to move around the labour market.
 Mobility is very low in Belgium, both regionally and between sectors.
 To improve this, initiatives should be taken to make it easier for people to retrain for technical profiles.

 These sectors are also delaying the green transition.
-At the end of last year, Belgian steelmaker ArcelorMittal postponed the decision to green its Ghent plant, despite a €600 million investment by Flanders.
+At the end of last year, Belgian steelmaker ArcelorMittal postponed the decision to green its Ghent plant, despite a 600 million euro investment by Flanders.
 The company cited rising energy prices and wage inflation as reasons for the delay.

 "The transformation will not be easy, but we have to reinvent the economy," said David Clarinval, Belgium's minister of Employment, Economy and Agriculture.
-"The traditional sectors should not be dismantled, but modernised."
+"The traditional sectors should not be dismantled but modernised."

 Related news